symfony/symfony-docs/translation.rst

 #.
 A catalog of translated messages is loaded from translation resources
    defined for the ``locale`` (e.g. ``fr_FR``).
-Messages from the :ref:`fallback locale <translation-fallback>` are also loaded and added to the catalog if they don't already exist.
+Messages from the :ref:`fallback locale <translation-fallback>` and the :ref:`enabled locales <reference-translator-enabled-locales>` are also loaded and added to the catalog if they don't already exist.
 The end result is a large "dictionary" of translations.

 #.
 If the message is located in the catalog, the translation is returned.
 If
    not, the translator returns the original message.